jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 ### 112ZP Offences
 (1) Every person commits an offence against this Act who, without reasonable excuse, fails to comply with the requirements of any of section 112J(1), section 112Y(1), (3)﻿(e), or (4)﻿(b), or section 112Z.
 (2) Every person commits an offence against this Act who, without reasonable excuse, fails to make available any information or specimens that the person is required to make available under any of sections 112ZB, 112ZC, and 112ZD.
-(3) Every person who commits an offence under subsection (2) is liable on summary conviction to a fine not exceeding $10,000.
+(3) Every person who commits an offence under subsection (2) is liable on conviction to a fine not exceeding $10,000.

 ## Part 5 — Air pollution